 IoT devices can be either a sensor or an actuator.
 In some cases, sensors provide a continuous stream of data that is displayed in real-time or discrete readings that are written to a database for periodic analysis.
 Actuators are devices typically used to control a process, turning something on or off.
 They may be used to open or close a valve by pulsing a servo motor a sufficient number of times until the desired aperture is reached.
 In many cases, devices are remotely located and connected via a controller to the supervisory system located in a central location.
+It is noted that IoT devices are becoming increasingly sophisticated with control capabilities and communication facilities built-in.
+This eliminates the need for a username/password account as IoT devices typically communicate to an API with encryption and digital signing functionality.

-In a typical IoT configuration there are three zones:
+In a typical IoT configuration, there are three zones:

-- 1. IoT devices (sensors & actuators).
+- IoT devices (sensors & actuators).
 Managing access to and from devices should be governed by a policy that imposes requirements for encryption of the communications channel, such as DNP3, MQTT, and/or digital signature technology (e.g., PKI), to suit the required security level.
 In low-security environments, static passwords might be used that remain in service until the equipment is decommissioned.
 In higher-sensitive applications, the security credentials (passwords, certificates, etc.) will be periodically rotated.
 The selected security requirement must match the capability of the devices, but technical limitations often constrain IoT devices.
-"Terminology for Constrained-Node Networks" (RFC 7228) nominates three classes of devices: - a.
-Class 0 no capacity to support configurable authentication - b.
+"Terminology for Constrained-Node Networks" (RFC 7228) nominates three classes of devices:ii - a.
+Class 0 no capacity to support configurable authentication. - b.
 Class 1 limited capacity for key management, token support, etc. - c.
 Class 2 fully configurable and able to support dynamic authentication mechanisms. - 2.
 The Controller (to which the devices are connected).
-If sensor device data is aggregated by a device controller that maps each sensor or actuator to its control logic, providing access control to actuators and protection on writing collected data to a database is required (see Service Accounts, below). - 3.
-Human-Machine interface application (HMI) such as a controller app or a SCADA app monitoring or controlling the IoT devices.
-In some cases, sensors will write data directly to a database that is read by another application such as a SCADA app or similar human-machine interface (HMI).
+If sensor device data is aggregated by a device controller that maps each sensor or actuator to its control logic, providing access control to actuators and protection on writing collected data to a database is required (see Service Accounts, below).

+3. Human-Machine interface application (HMI) such as a controller app or a SCADA app monitoring or controlling the IoT devices.
+In some cases, sensors will write data directly to a database that is read by another application, such as a SCADA app or similar human-machine interface (HMI).
 Access to these applications will be by humans and should be managed via the IDM environment.